danny13690/inflow/OKR_and_KPI.md

 | KR3 | Allow influencers to create profiles with biographies | Not started |

 ## KPIs
+KPIs that we will use while testing this quarter to create the MVP.
 | Key Performance Indicators (KPIs)| Details | Relevant Metrics and Notes|
 | ------------- | ------------- | -------------
 | % of users who connect their Instagram | Users with Instagram connected / total users % |  |
 | Avg time spent by an influencer looking at and applying to campaigns | Out of all influencers, find the average time that the influencers spend time on the Campaign Explore page. |  |
 | Daily active users % | Daily active users / total users % | |

+KPIs that we will use when testing in the future when we are able to get more companies with campaigns on the platform.
 | Key Performance Indicators (KPIs)| Details | Relevant Metrics and Notes|
 | ------------- | ------------- | -------------
 | Number of influencers with completed profiles | Total number of influencers with a linked Instagram account and relevant profile information filled in. | |